dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/string.png" alt-text="Screenshot of strings using different alignment options.":::

 > [!NOTE]
-> The `DrawString` overloads also enable truncation and line spacing to be specified.
+> The <xref:Microsoft.Maui.Graphics.ICanvas.DrawString%2A> overloads also enable truncation and line spacing to be specified.

 For information about drawing shadows, see [Draw a shadow](#draw-a-shadow).

 ## Draw attributed text

-Attributed text can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the `DrawText` method, which requires an `IAttributedText` argument, and `x`, `y`, `width`, and `height` arguments, of type `float`.
+Attributed text can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the <xref:Microsoft.Maui.Graphics.ICanvas.DrawText%2A> method, which requires an <xref:Microsoft.Maui.Graphics.IAttributedText> argument, and `x`, `y`, `width`, and `height` arguments, of type `float`.
 Attributed text is a string with associated attributes for parts of its text, that typically represents styling data.

 The following example shows how to draw attributed text: